The Sum of All Fears (film): Filming

-Music
+The US Army provided fighter jets, helicopters, ground vehicles and soldiers for the film, while National Airborne Operations Center and the CIA served as on-set advisors for filming in Montreal.
+The Pentagon disliked a scene where a carrier was blown up due to the impression they believed it gave, as a result the scene was rewritten.

+Soundtrack

 The musical score to The Sum of All Fears is composed by Jerry Goldsmith.
 A soundtrack album was released on June 4, 2002, by Elektra Records.
 In addition to Goldsmith's score, the soundtrack also includes source music such as "If We Get Through This" by Tabitha Fair and "Nessun dorma" by Giacomo Puccini.
 There are also two tracks from the album ("If We Could Remember" and "The Mission") that are vocal interpretations of Goldsmith's primary theme co-written by singer-songwriter Paul Williams.
 On March 12, 2014, an expanded edition was released by La-La Land Records.

 Release

 While the film was speculated to be released in late 2001, The Sum of All Fears was theatrically released on May 31, 2002.
 Many media outlets characterized this apparent change in release date to be a delay due to the September 11 attacks.
-Addressing the release date, director Phil Alden Robinson said, "When I came on board in August of 2000, they said, 'This is a Summer-of-2002 picture.'"
+Addressing the release date, director Phil Alden Robinson said, "When I came on board in August 2000, they said, 'This is a Summer-of-2002 picture.'"
 As the first film released since September 11 to deal so vividly with terrorism, critics believed it to be too alarming to be released nine months after the attacks.

+Home media

+The Sum of All Fears was released on DVD and VHS on October 29, 2002.